spion/spion.github.com/src/documents/posts/fixing-hackernews-mathematical-approach.html.md.md

 ---
 layout: post
-title: Fixing Hacker News: A mathematical approach
+title: Fixing Hacker News with a reputation system
 description: >
   Is it possible to fix "Endless September" by simply changing the way that comment and submission ratings are being calculated?